laurihak/dwk-front/README.md

 GOOGLE SQL \
 PROS: \
-Maintained by google \
++Maintained by google \
-Easy to scale \
++Easy to scale \
-Always updated \
++Always updated \
-Easy to start \
++Easy to start \
-You will save time \
++You will save time \
-Other developers may grasp db faster when its googles \
++Other developers may grasp db faster when its googles \

 CONS:
-Costs are higher if you can make good diy version of database \
+-Costs are higher if you can make good diy version of database \
-You will not learn so much if you use cloud version \
+-You will not learn so much if you use cloud version \
-In team projects there will be problems if only few are really good at databases \
+-In team projects there will be problems if only few are really good at databases \
-Harder to scale \
+-Harder to scale \

 EXERCISE 3.07 \